xshele01/Digital-electronics-1/Labs/05-counter/README.md

 ![Screenshot with simulated time waveforms](Images/graph.png)

-Screenshot with simulated time waveforms zoomed in on a point of direction change:
+Screenshot with simulated time waveforms zoomed in at the point of direction change:

 ![Screenshot with zoomed in simulated time waveforms](Images/graph_zoom.png)